eclipse-iofog/iofog.org/content/docs/1.3.0/tools/how-to-helm.md

 iofogctl connect k8s-ctrl --kube-config ~/.kube/config --email user@domain.com --pass any123password345
 ```

 Once you are connected, you can use `iofogctl` to deploy edge Agents.
 Then, you can use `kubectl` or `iofogctl` to deploy microservices to your edge Agents.
+See [Setup Your Agents](../remote-deployment/setup-your-agents.html) and [Introduction to iofogctl](./iofogctl/usage.html) for more details.

 ### Multiple Edge Compute Networks